truongluan303/Pi_Estimate/README.md

 From there, we can do the calculation and estimate the number pi

 I am using pygame for the graphical interface
+The longer we run the program, the more accurate the output will be

-This is how the output looks like: https://user-images.githubusercontent.com/83048295/123563021-16429e00-d767-11eb-9e8e-6fa285c003be.mp4
+This is how the output looks like:

+https://user-images.githubusercontent.com/83048295/123563021-16429e00-d767-11eb-9e8e-6fa285c003be.mp4